Arak28/COFFEE-SHOP-SALES-ANALYSIS/README.md

 The output from SQL served as the foundation for developing a Power BI dashboard, offering stakeholders clear insights into the sales behavior, customer preferences and operational trends.

+## CONCLUSION-
+The project demonstrates the effectiveness of combining SQL-based data querying with Power BI for visualizing data trends.
+Through detailed trend and growth analysis, we can show key insights such as high-performing product categories, hourly peak sales, and store-specific performance.
+The final dashboard provides a decision-making tool that enhances strategic planning for inventory, promotions, and staffing in coffee retail operations.